Indian mathematics: Pingala (300 BCE – 200 BCE)

-Among the scholars of the post-Vedic period who contributed to mathematics, the most notable is Pingala (') (fl.
+Among the scholars of the post-Vedic period who contributed to mathematics, the most notable is Pingala (') (c.
 300–200 BCE), a music theorist who authored the Chhandas Shastra (', also Chhandas Sutra '), a Sanskrit treatise on prosody.
 Pingala's work also contains the basic ideas of Fibonacci numbers (called maatraameru).
 Although the Chandah sutra has not survived in its entirety, a 10th-century commentary on it by Halāyudha has.
 Halāyudha, who refers to the Pascal triangle as Meru-prastāra (literally "the staircase to Mount Meru"), has this to say:

 Draw a square.
 Beginning at half the square, draw two other similar squares below it; below these two, three other squares, and so on.
 The marking should be started by putting 1 in the first square.
 Put 1 in each of the two squares of the second line.
 In the third line put 1 in the two squares at the ends and, in the middle square, the sum of the digits in the two squares lying above it.
 In the fourth line put 1 in the two squares at the ends.
 In the middle ones put the sum of the digits in the two squares above each.
 Proceed in this way.
 Of these lines, the second gives the combinations with one syllable, the third the combinations with two syllables, ...

 The text also indicates that Pingala was aware of the combinatorial identity: